m-jahn/WeightedTreemaps/cran-comments.md

   voronoiTreemap 5.093  0.140   5.238
 ```

-3. Installed package size is high mainly due to the compiled function `voronoiDiagram.o`.
+3. Installed package size exceeding 5 MB is mainly caused by the compiled function `voronoiDiagram.o`.
+I am not aware of a method to significantly reduce this size.

 ```
 checking installed package size ...
 NOTE